Market Updates

 CA DRE #01212512 | Free, no-obligation quote

-The recent FHA bump suggests a lot of borrowers are choosing option three.
+That pushes buyers into three buckets: step back and wait, lower their target price, or change loan structure to stay in the game.
+The FHA bump suggests a lot of borrowers are choosing option three.

 What kind of buyer may benefit from FHA right now